TamasNeumer/Ph03nix-InterviewPrep/Java/Hibernate/apress_BeginningHibernate.md

   - Persistence context can be thought of as a container or a first-level cache for all the objects that you loaded or saved to a database during a session.
   - The session is a logical transaction, which boundaries are defined by your application’s business logic.
 When you work with the database through a persistence context, and all of your entity instances are attached to this context, you should always have a single instance of entity for every database record that you’ve interacted during the session with.
     - `SessionFactory.openSession()` always opens a new session that you have to close once you are done with the operations. `SessionFactory.getCurrentSession()` returns a session bound to a context - you don't need to close this.
+    - "Hibernate SessionFactory `getCurrentSession()` method returns the session *bound to the context.*" - But for this to work, we need to configure it in hibernate configuration file like below:
+      - `<property name="hibernate.current_session_context_class">thread</property>`
+    - Since this session object belongs to the hibernate context, we don’t need to close it.
+Once the session factory is closed, this session object gets closed.
+    - `Session` objects are **NOT** thread safe! -> Don't use in multi-threaded environment!
+If using a multi-threaded environment open a new session for each request.
+    - `StatelessSession` bypasses Hibernate’s event model and interceptors.
+It’s more like a normal JDBC connection and doesn’t provide any benefits that come from using hibernate framework.
+It can be beneficial if we are loading bulk data into database and we don’t want hibernate session to hold huge data in first-level cache memory.
   - Any entity instance in your application appears in one of the three main states in relation to the Session persistence context:
     - **Transient**s- this instance is not, and never was, attached to a `Session`; this instance has no corresponding rows in the database; it’s usually just a new object that you have created to save to the database
     - **Persistent** - this instance is associated with a unique `Session` object; upon flushing the `Session` to the database, this entity is guaranteed to have a corresponding consistent record in the database;